India News | Maratha Quota Protest Causes Rush at Mumbai's CSMT; Authorities Alerted to Manage Situation, Train Services Slightly Delayed | LatestLY

-Mumbai (Maharashtra) [India], August 29 (ANI): After supporters of activist Manoj Jarange Patil gathered at the Chhatrapati Shivaji Maharaj Terminus (CSMT) on Thursday as part of their ongoing agitation demanding Maratha reservation, railway officials said that relevant authorities had been alerted to manage the situation.
-The train services are witnessing slight delays.
+Mumbai (Maharashtra) [India], August 29 (ANI): As supporters of activist Manoj Jarange Patil gathered at the Chhatrapati Shivaji Maharaj Terminus (CSMT) on Friday as part of their ongoing agitation demanding Maratha reservation, railway officials said that relevant authorities had been alerted to manage the situation.
+Train services in Mumbai witnessed slight delays.

 According to the Chief Public Relations Officer (CPRO) of Central Railway, Dr Swapnil Nila, the rush at the station swelled further due to heavy rains outside, as many commuters took shelter within the premises.